|TIME OF MEETING:||Mon, Wed, & Fri 10:10 - 11:05.|

 A student's objective in taking this course will be to acquire a broad overview of linear algebra including an understanding of how the theory of vectors and matrices is essentially the same as the theory of coordinatized vector spaces and linear transformations and to acquire minimum competence in manipulating the basic objects in either of these two theories including the study of bases, determinants, characteristic polynomials, eigenvalues, inner products, and orthogonality.

 |Midterm test||50||Monday, October 22, in class|

 |Weekly tests (10 @ 5 each)||50||often by surprise|

-Attendance at class meetings is a requirement for passing the course unless the student has been granted a special exception.
+Attendance at class meetings is a requirement for passing the course unless the student has been granted a special exception in advance.
 Unexcused absence may result in failure or grade reduction.
-There will be no excused absences from tests except for compelling emergencies and religious holidays.
+There will be no retrospective excused absences from tests except for compelling emergencies and religious holidays.